 The first phase of the project will be extensive aerial monitoring of the city using planes equipped with advanced sensor infrared technologies.
 Infrared thermography will help the team understand the thermal conditions in Riyadh and the hotspots – where the temperature is much higher.

-The High Performance Architecture team will collaborate with an Australian company, National Drones, during this first phase.
+The High Performance Architecture team will collaborate with thermographer Bill Apostolidis from Australian company National Drones during this first phase.
 Professor Santamouris says they will also work with some Saudi companies because of the high quality of local expertise and the constraints in transferring equipment from Australia under current coronavirus circumstances.

 During the next phase, the UNSW team will help the Royal Commission optimise and implement advanced large-scale urban mitigation projects.